To configure a DSN on OS X, you can either use the command-line

 Library/ODBC directory of the user, or use

-To create a DSN using the myodbc-installer utility, you need only specify the DSN type and the DSN connection string.
+To create a DSN using the myodbc-installer utility, you only need to specify the DSN type and the DSN connection string.
 For example:

 shell> myodbc-installer -a -s -t"DSN=mydb;DRIVER=MySQL ODBC 5.2 Driver;SERVER=mysql;USER=username;PASSWORD=pass"